OlympusDAO/olympus-docs/docs/contracts/00_overview.md

 - `ROLES` — The Roles module is for allowing policies to define roles, assign addresses to those roles, and for the designated `rolesAdmin` to manage those roles.
 - `DLGTE` — The DLGTE module is for allowing governance delegation of gOHM and Coolered gOHM positions.

-In addition, Modules have a `VERSION()` and optional initialization logic `INIT()` thats called when the Module is integrated into the Kernel, which is mainly used when an existing module is upgraded and its state needs to be migrated.
+In addition, Modules have a `VERSION()` and optional initialization logic `INIT()` that is called when the Module is integrated into the Kernel, which is mainly used when an existing module is upgraded and its state needs to be migrated.

 Modules often have permissioned functions which should only be called by authorized Policy contracts, such as minting tokens or withdrawing treasury funds.
-These functions include a `permissioned` modifier to ensure only authorized Policy contracts can call access them.
+These functions include a `permissioned` modifier to ensure only authorized Policy contracts can call them.

 ### Policies